acrieds/catch-the-cat/README.md

-> Open this page at [https://acrieds.github.io/catch-the-cat/](https://acrieds.github.io/catch-the-cat/)
+> Open Catch the Cat at [https://acrieds.github.io/catch-the-cat/](https://acrieds.github.io/catch-the-cat/)

 ## Use as Extension